evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md.txt

 We now renamed the box to _very large box_ (and this is what we will see when looking at it), but we will also recognize it by any of the other names we give - like _crate_ or simply _box_ as before.
-We could have given these aliases directly after the name in the `create` command, this is true for all creation commands - you can always tag on a list of `;`-separated aliases to the name of your new object.
+We could have given these aliases directly after the name in the `create` command.
+This is true for all creation commands - you can always tag on a list of `;`-separated aliases to the name of your new object.
 If you had wanted to not change the name itself, but to only add aliases, you could have used the `alias` command.

 We are currently carrying the box.
-Let's drop it (there is also a short cut to create and drop in one go by using the `/drop` switch, for example `create/drop box`).
+Let's drop it (there is also a shortcut to create and drop in one go by using the `/drop` switch, for example `create/drop box`).

     drop box